 "Latinx" is a gender-neutral neologism, sometimes used instead of "Latina/o."
 The -x suffix replaces the standard -o or -a used to gender nouns and adjectives.

 While some people prefer the term "Latinx," others in this community prefer the gender-neutral "Latine."
 The difference between Latinx and Latine is that "Latine" sounds much more natural and is easier to pronounce for native Spanish speakers.

 Traditionally, a woman whose primary sexual and affectional orientation is toward people of the same gender; however, some nonbinary people also identify as lesbians, often because they have some connection to womanhood and are primarily attracted to women.

-An initialism that stands for lesbian, gay, bisexual, transgender, queer, intersex, and asexual that is also inclusive for various other sexual orientations and gender identities.
+An acronym that stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual that is also inclusive for various other sexual orientations and gender identities.

 The practice of confronting heterosexism, sexism, genderism, allosexism, and monosexism in oneself and others out of self-interest and a concern for the well being of lesbian, gay, bisexual, transgender, queer, intersex and asexual people.
 Is founded on the understanding that dismantling heterosexism, monosexism, trans oppression/trans misogyny/cissexism and allosexism is a social justice issue.

-Attributing a gender to someone that is incorrect/does not align with their gender identity whether via subconscious bias or conscious discrimination.
+Attributing a gender is incorrect or does not align with someone's gender identity whether via subconscious bias or conscious discrimination.
 Can occur when using pronouns, gendered language, or assigning genders to people without knowing how they identify.